ashleychontos/pySYD/docs/quickstart.rst

 `pySYD` as a script
 *******************

-For purposes of this example, we will assume that we do not know anything about the star or its properties.
+For purposes of this first example, we will assume that we do not know anything about the star or its properties.
 I say this because typically we can provide optional inputs (e.g., the center of the frequency range with the oscillations, or :term:`numax` :math:`\rm \nu_{max}`) that can save time and bypass some of the extra steps but we won't do that here so the software